 A tribal tattoo is an enormously significant piece for its wearer, so why not add to the symbolism with a butterfly?
 The connection between these two designs represents beauty, rebirth, and good luck.
-This ink looks excellent anywhere on the body, but if you’re searching for maximum impact, opt for your back, shoulder, or ankle.
+This ink looks excellent anywhere on the body, but opt for your back, shoulder, or ankle if you’re searching for maximum impact.

 13. Unique Butterfly Tattoo

 You’re one in a million, so why have the same ink as everyone else?
 The butterfly design means something different to each wearer, so add your symbolism to it by keeping it unique.
-Make the wings of the insect into eyes, combine it with a bouquet, have several sizes in the one spot, or add multiple colors.
-Have a chat with your tattoo artist before deciding on anything – they can help come up with the perfect style for you.
+Make the insect’s wings into the eyes, combine it with a bouquet, have several sizes in one spot, or add multiple colors.
+Have a chat with your tattoo artist before deciding on anything – they can help you come up with the perfect style for you.

-Look as if a butterfly has landed on your skin with these realistic tattoos.
-These delicate designs are tough to imitate, so make sure you find an artist who specializes in realism.
+With these realistic tattoos, you look like a butterfly has landed on your skin.
+These delicate designs are tough to imitate, so find an artist specializing in realism.
 Do some research and discover your favorite butterfly.
 From a Monarch to a Malachite, there is something that will resonate with you and suit your personality.
-For the perfect effect, place this somewhere such as your shoulder or wrist – it will appear as if the stunning insect has chosen you.
+For the perfect effect, place this somewhere, such as your shoulder or wrist – it will appear as if the stunning insect has chosen you.

 15. Black and White Butterfly Tattoo